Ray Morton

-Ray Morton (born 19 June 1968) is a former international speedway rider from England.
+Raymond Paul Morton (born 19 June 1968) is a former international motorcycle speedway rider from England.
+He earned one international cap for the England national speedway team.

 Speedway career

 Morton reached the final of the British Speedway Championship on five occasions in 1995, 1996, 1998, 1999 and 2001.
 He rode in the top tier of British Speedway from 1985 to 2007, riding for various clubs.

+He started his British leagues career with King's Lynn Stars, during the 1985 British League season but came to prominence with Wimbledon Dons in the National League, averaging 8.30 for two consecutive seasons with them.

+In 1991, he joined Reading Racers and won the British League with the club during the 1992 British League season.
+After several seasons with Reading, intertwined with seasons with Poole Pirates and Hull Vikings he joined the Isle of Wight Islanders, where he enjoyed seven seasons of racing.
+While with the Islanders, he won the Young Shield in 1998 and 2001 and the Knockout Cup in 2003.